In Defense of Christian Movies

 It’s important to point out that only God knows what’s in our hearts fully (Prov.
 21:22).
 The blogger’s arguments are continuing conversations that have already been taking place for decades within the industry, even though it’s not in the most helpful of manners.

 Many may say that blogs like the one criticizing all faith-based movies is simply “iron sharpening iron,” as scripture tells us.
 The only problem is that iron doesn’t sharpen iron without actual contact between metals.
 One “sword” doesn’t simply sharpen another by trolling on Twitter, writing harsh blog posts, or commenting negatively on Facebook.
 It requires real-life relationships with those you’re trying to help improve.
 That’s what Dr. Ted Baehr has been doing with filmmakers and studio executives through Movieguide® for over three decades.
 Those are the moments when people grow and learn the most.

 If you enjoy movies, whether they be faith-based or mainstream that have positive moral, biblical and Christian worldviews, consider supporting Movieguide® as we continue our work to help redeem the values of the entertainment industry.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!